MSeidelFed/KineticMSI/USAGE.md

 Note that when comparing the means of the experimental treatments (i.e., using a generalized linear model in panel B), there are no significantly changing lipids.
 On the other hand when comparing the data distribution between experimental treatments (i.e., using a Kolmogorov-Smirnov test in panel A), there are lipids that significantly differ.
 In the latter case, the significant changes are taken to perform a pathway enrichment analysis based on the Fisher exact test in order to elucidate whether the group of lipids belong to a specific functional category (Panel C).

 Similarly, the same insights can be obtained about the coherent pixel subsets that were partitioned using our class discovery algorithm.
-The details are exemplified in the following figure, which shows comparisons of coherent pixel subsets between thw two treatments and not within them:
+The details are exemplified in the following figure, which shows comparisons of coherent pixel subsets between the two treatments and not within them:

 ![SummarySubsets](images/SummarySubsets.png)